flexcompute/tidy3d/docs/index.rst

 .. image:: _static/quickstart_fields.png
    :width: 1200

-a) Postprocess simulation data using the same python session, or

-b) View the results of this simulation on our web-based `graphical user interface <https://tidy3d.simulation.cloud>`_.
+You can now postprocess simulation data using the same python session, or view the results of this simulation on our web-based `graphical user interface <https://tidy3d.simulation.cloud>`_.

 .. `TODO: open example in colab <https://github.com/flexcompute/tidy3d>`_